malvikasharan/APRICOT/README.md

   $ wget https://data.imib-zinf.net/APRICOT-supporting_dataset.zip --no-check-certificate
   $ unzip APRICOT-supporting_dataset.zip
   ```

+  ( NOTE: If your system shows this error: "HTTPS support not compiled in.", check here for solution for [Mac](https://coolestguidesontheplanet.com/install-and-configure-wget-on-os-x/) and [Linux](https://help.directadmin.com/item.php?id=119))

   Alternatively, these files can be installed/downloaded using the script docker_support.sh provided in the git repository of APRICOT.